-From free art classes, to bike rides along the historic C&O Canal and cupcakes at every turn, DC’s oldest neighborhood is full of youthful fun.
+From free art classes, to boat and bike rides along the historic C&O Canal and cupcakes at every turn, DC’s oldest neighborhood is full of youthful fun.
 Check out our guide below for kid-friendly activities and events throughout Georgetown.

 Take an Art Class

 Every Friday from 6 pm – 8 pm, Paper Source offers Kids Creative Studios for kids ages 7+, who can explore and create their own art and cards using a variety of materials.
 The class is also available as a private event for five or more kids—a unique birthday party idea.
 Additional classes include a four-week Art of Lettering program to help elementary school students learn cursive through craft projects.